Programs

 Placement: Students from the Workstream in Luxury are now working for companies such as LVMH, Mytheresa and L’Oreal Luxe.
 Workstreams are only available to students who have started their studies and have been accepted to Fall Intake.

+— Students who attend the workstreams cannot combine it with Double Degrees, CEMS, exchange and/or other specialization areas.
 Double Degrees can only be combined with the following Master’s: Master's in Economics, International Master's in Finance and International Master's in Management.

-*Workstrems are only available to students who have started their studies and have been accepted to Fall Intake
+— Workstreams are only available to students who have started their studies and have been accepted to Fall Intake

 • AI Impact on Business